 - Develop a personal view of, and commitment to, a positive future and an understanding of the changes needed to bring it about

-- Acquire skills of negotiation and consensus building as they role-play representatives of a particular country or interest group
+- Acquire negotiation and consensus-building skills as they role-play as representatives of a particular country or interest group

 - Identify international, national and local strategies for community development;

-- Develop social skills, public-speaking and debating skills as they articulate "their" country's/interest group's stand on issues ranging from global warming to waste management;
+- Develop social skills, public-speaking and debating skills as they articulate "their" country's/interest group's stance on issues ranging from global warming to waste management

-- Engage in critical thinking as they are challenged to take into account the views and opinions of the many other governments and interest groups represented at the Model UN conference; and,
+- Engage in critical thinking as they are challenged to take into account the views and opinions of the many other governments and interest groups represented at the Model UN conference